···

 Name the Specific Fear

-Not "making it" — what exactly do you imagine happening?
+Not "making it" — what exactly happens if you succeed?

 Reality-Check It